 Feel free to e-mail the following former externs for their experience in our office.
 They are graduates from all over the world including many being American graduates from Caribbean schools.
-Most of these former externs are living in the USA.
 They prefer to communicate via e-mail.

 RJ Zhang (California): email@example.com

 Umair Khan: (New York): firstname.lastname@example.org

 About to finish an externship under Dr. jaddou and I have to say, I have learned more in the past three weeks than I did in my last two years of medical school.
 He is very good with all the students and gives weekly quizzes on different topics too.
 I feel so prepared for residency as he taught us dosing of different medications already.
 I would recommend this externship to anyone who doesn't have any USCE because he will teach you from scratch and you will be a pro with the allscripts EMR by the end of it.
 A great experience overall!!

 For all those who are scared of Detroit I may say that this place is lovely and

 peaceful.
 Both clinics that I had my rotation at are up-to-date in terms of